pysys-test/pysys-test/USERGUIDE.rst

   time PySys runs some tests.
 If you wish to preserve output from previous runs, you could add a property such as `${startDate}_${startTime}` to the directory name to make it unique each time.

+  In addition to any standard ${...} property variables from the project configuration, the output pattern can contain these three `@...@` substitutions which are specific to the collect-test-output `outputPattern`:

+    - `@FILENAME@` is the original base filename, to which you can add prefixes or suffixes as desired.

+    - `@TESTID@` is replaced by the identifier of the test that generated the output file, which may be useful for tracking where each one came from.

+    - `@UNIQUE@` is replaced by a number that ensures the file does not clash with any other collected output file from another test.
+The `@UNIQUE@` substitution variable is mandatory.

 - Add a custom runner class, and provide a `BaseRunner.processCoverageData()` implementation that combines the coverage files from the directory where they were collected and generates any required reports.
 The default